Compassion Revolution calls for people who care.

 To catch up on all the news from our first sell-out conference in 2019 head over to Compassion Revolution

-We are loading all out speakers videos into the Toolbox over the coming weeks.
+We are loading all our speakers videos into the Toolbox over the coming weeks.
 You can also check out our podcasts and audio files Here

-Tickets go on sale March 2020 ( be sure to sign up so you secure your place).
+Tickets go on sale May 2020 and will sell out fast ( be sure to sign up so you hear from us as soon as they are available).

 Compassion Revolution Podcast